Local Fishing Report Is HotšŸ”„šŸ”„šŸ”„ā€¢ Triggerfish Are In • Blue Crabs Are In!! Special Edition • "Fun Fish" Recipes

 Ā J & J SportsĀ is located at 265 W. Main St., Patchogue NY 11772

 In this week of fishing we're happy to report that the Local Docks have been active with kingfish and blowfish.
 Clam and sandworms have been the most effective baits.
 No need to cast far, the fish are right off the dock.
 Using a little bit of chum helps too.
-Also, we have gotten our first report of small snappers this week too.Ā They are too tiny to catch on a hook but, people have been spotting them.
+Also, we have improved reports of small snappers this week too.Ā They areĀ still small but, people have been spotting them....

 Crabs Are In!!!Ā Try any of the Local DocksĀ andĀ here are multiple ways to catch them and all can be very successful. Ā Using a flashlight and crab net at night while walking the dock is a tried and true method.
 The crabs will cling to the dock and pilings and can be scooped up when you see them with the light.
 Walking the shallows or drifting in a small boat with a light and net will also work well.
 Having an extendable net can be very beneficial.
 Sometimes having one will make those far out of reach crabs easier to reach.